Thyroid and your mental health – what’s the link?

 thyroid collection blood test product banner

-1. Ensure you’re taking the right dose
+1. Make sure you’re taking the right dose of thyroid medication

 4. Build a self-care toolbox